Difference Between PDF and PMF

 PDF vs PMF 1

-Both the terms, PDF and PMF are related to physics, statistics, calculus, or higher math.
-PDF (Probability Density Function) is the likelihood of the random variable in the range of discrete value.
+PDF and PMF are related to physics, statistics, calculus, or higher math.
+PDF (Probability Density Function) is the likelihood of the random variable in the range of discrete values.

 On the other hand, PMF (Probability Mass Function) is the likelihood of the random variable in the range of continuous values.